-The default differential expression testing of RNA-Seq experiments in the erccdashboard is done with the QuasiSeq package, which requires the use of integer count data.
-The default normalization of the data is 75th percentile (also known as upper quartile) normalization.
+The erccdashboard default normalization for RNA-Seq count data is 75th percentile (also known as upper quartile) normalization.
 It is optional to provide a vector of per replicate normalization factors through the input argument repNormFactor, such as a vector of total reads for each replicate.
 The example total reads vectors we provide here were derived from the FASTQ files associated with each column in the RNA-Seq experiment count tables.
 Any repNormFactor vector will be used as a library size normalization factor for each column of exTable.
 This will be adjusted to be a per million reads factor.